When Machine Unlearning Jeopardizes Privacy: Preliminaries

 \subsection{Threat Model}

+\mypara{Adversary's Goal} Given a target sample $x$, an original model, and its unlearned model, the adversary aims to infer whether $x$ is unlearned from the original model.
+In other words, the adversary aims to know that the target sample is in the training dataset of the original model but it is not in the training dataset of the unlearned model.
+While the goal of unlearning $x$ is to protect $x$'s privacy, a successful attack considered here can show unlearning instead jeopardizes $x$'s privacy (especially when $x$'s membership leakage risk is not severe on the original model before machine unlearning).

-The objective of the adversary is to perform membership inference towards the \target sample, i.e., to determine whether a given \target sample $x$ is in the training set of the original model~\cite{SSSS17, SZHBFB19}.
-Knowing that a specific data sample $x$ was used to train a particular model may lead to potential privacy breach.
+We focus on membership privacy as it is one of the most established method on quantifying privacy risks of ML models~\cite{SSSS17}.
+Knowing that a specific data sample $x$ was used to train a particular model may lead to potential privacy breaches.
 For example, knowing that a certain patient's clinical records were used to train a model associated with a disease (e.g., to determine the appropriate drug dosage or to discover the genetic basis of the disease) can reveal that the patient carries the associated disease.
-The \mlleak attack can achieve this objective by exploiting the output (typically posterior distribution over possible classes) returned by the original model.
-In the machine unlearning setting, the adversary has access to the outputs of both the original model and the \unlearned model; thus he can exploit two versions of posteriors to launch the membership inference attack towards the \target sample.
+Unlike classical membership inference, which only leverages the output of a target ML model, our adversary can exploit information of both original and unlearned models to perform their attack.